terasolunaorg/terasolunaorg.github.com/guideline/1.0.x/en/_sources/Introduction/Introduction.txt

 * Basic knowledge of DI and AOP of Spring Framework
 * Web development experience using Servlet/JSP
 * Knowledge of SQL
-* Experience of configuration management with Maven
+* Experience of building Web Application using Maven

 This guideline is not for beginners.